-- , In case of well defined process characteristics regarding target expansion and expected flow rates, . no or only limited feedback on the feed flow rate maybe applied
+- In the case of well-defined process characteristics regarding target expansion and expected flow rates, no or only limited feedback on the feed flow rate may be applied

-Using well-characterized feed streams, it is worthwhile to anticipate on the expected changes of expansion brought about by the consecutive processing of unclarified broth and different process buffers.
-Three parameters are relevant a) required volume per step, b) flow rate and c) viscosity/density.
+Using well-characterized feed streams, it is worthwhile to anticipate the expected changes of expansion brought about by the consecutive processing of unclarified broth and different process buffers.
+Three parameters are relevant a) required volume per step, b) flow rate, and c) viscosity/density.

 (a) Make an assessment of the number of settled resin bed volumes (BV) needed for the execution of the EBA process.
 This can be done based on a regular packed bed chromatography process.
 It must be recognized that the displacement of particulate containing material does take more rinse volume in EBA mode.

-(b) Establish the flow/expansion behaviour of the unclarified broth and all process buffers.
-This will give a reliable indication of the flow rates that need to obtained for each process step.
+(b) Establish the flow/expansion behavior of the unclarified broth and all process buffers.
+This will give a reliable indication of the flow rates that need to be obtained for each process step.

-(c) Establish the behaviour of the expanded bed during the transitions between unclarified broth and process liquids.
+(c) Establish the behavior of the expanded bed during the transitions between unclarified broth and process liquids.

 Crucial is to know how the expanded bed responds to the change to a feed stream with a higher viscosity (for instance unclarified broth).
 Loss of resin from the column top may occur if the flow rates remain too high.
 This is particularly relevant in case the EBA process runs in SMB mode.
-At a worst case scenario the resin particles may block valves and tubing and damage the system.
+In a worst-case scenario, the resin particles may block valves and tubing and damage the system.

 Below, an example is given how the expanded bed level can be kept in a narrow range during the transition from an aqueous solution to a high viscosity solution just by changing flow rates in a smart manner.